DanielFGray/reactblog/content/posts/fp-curry-pa.md

 ```

 Instead of making separate functions that would almost be duplicates with only slight variations, I create one function and partially apply it with the base URL and Auth headers, so that I can re-use those for different end-points of the API and add arbitrary data to those.

-This version returns the body of the request as promise, the version I actually used returned an Observable so I could map and reduce over a merged stream of their responses.